Headless SDK (Payment Android)

 maven { url "https://yunopayments.jfrog.io/artifactory/snapshots-libs-release" }

-Next, you need to add the Yuno SDK dependency to your application.
-To accomplish it, add the code below in the build.gradle
+Add the Yuno SDK dependency to your application in the build.gradle file:

 dependencies {